shivakr07/NodeJS/README.md

-// i push here about tools and concepts of nodes and about backend
+// i push here about tools and concepts of and about node